Coldwell Banker Plourde Real Estate knows new construction

-It's key to have a knowledgeable agent as your partner when shopping for new construction, and is here to help you navigate through your options in the Waterville area.
+Having the right agent on board is crucial when shopping for new construction, and is here to help you navigate through your options in the Waterville area.

-Buyers of new construction in a neighborhood don't like to see houses sold after theirs go for less money.
+People that buy brand new homes in a development aren't happy when the homes that sell after theirs fetch a lesser price.
 Knowing this, the builder or developer often won't bend on price.
 (You'll appreciate this behavior after you've bought a home in a development of new construction!)
 Regardless, depending on the market and the status of the project, there's sometimes room for negotiation.

 For example, if the home is pretty much move-in ready, you have little to no negotiating powers.
 But if the home has been sitting fully furnished, like a show or model home, and there haven't been many offers - then the builder might be willing to work with you.
 The longer the home has been on the market, the more the builder has invested.

-Finding you a new home that meets your needs and matches your budget will be my #1 priority.
+Finding you a new home that meets your needs and matches your budget will be my #1 goal.
 Give me a call at